GeeWee/geewee.github.io/_posts/2021-05-28-fluentassertions.md

 };
 var expected = new List<MyCustomClass>
 {
+    class2,
-    class2, class1
+    class1
 };

-// This will pass
+// This will pass - BeEquivalentTo ignores order by default actual.Should().BeEquivalentTo(expected);
-actual.Should().BeEquivalentTo(expected);

-// This will not
-actual.Should().BeEquivalentTo(expected, options => options.WithStrictOrdering());
+// This will not - we've specified we care about the ordering actual.Should().BeEquivalentTo(expected, options => options.WithStrictOrdering());
 ```

-Now ain't that much easier than sorting lists?

 You'll want to use parts of it anyways
 ==========================================
-The power of `BeEquivalentTo` means that at some point you'll probably want to include FluentAssertions or a similar assertion library that gives you better assertions.
+The power of `BeEquivalentTo` means that at some point you'll probably want to include FluentAssertions or a similar assertion library that gives you better assertions, and it's pretty nice to not have to remember the syntax for multiple assertion libraries[^5].
-So if you have to use it anyways - you might as well go all the way and use it for everything.
-That way you won't need to remember the syntax and conventions of two assertion libraries.[^5]

 So if you're going to take a sip of the kool-aid anyways, you might as well down the whole bottle, and just use FluentAssertions for all your assertions.
 Forever.

 [^0]: Happened while writing this post as a matter of fact.
 [^1]: It does come at a cost of a slightly more unwieldy stacktrace though.
 [^2]: Apart from just flipping the table over, and vowing to never write a test again.
 [^3]: If you've asserted on HTTP responses, you might have tried your test failing on a non 2xx status code.
 Then the error message wouldn't contain the server response and you would have no idea why your test failed.
 [^4]: Apart from either sorting the list, or manually selecting each entry through something like an ID and then asserting on it.
 [^5]:  What was the difference between Assert.Equals vs Assert.Same again? <br> Is it Assert.Equals(actual, expected) or Assert.Equals(expected, actual)?